 For the hepatic diseases related to porphyria, the following medications may be used.
-To manage the pain experienced by the patients, opiods are usually administered.
+To manage the pain experienced by the patients, opioids are usually administered.
 Since there are possibilities of attacks in the patients, hematin may be taken in by patients.
-Beta blockers like Atenolol may be administered to manage blood pressure.
+Beta-blockers like Atenolol may be administered to manage blood pressure.
 A high carbohydrate diet is also recommended to aid the recovery of patients.

 To treat erythropoietic diseases, iron supplements are usually administered.
 Blood transfusion and a bone marrow transplant may also be done to the patient to improve the synthesis and supply of porphyrins in the blood.

-Other treatments for porphyria include an intake of beta-carotene supplements, removal of blood (phlebotomy), use of chloroquinone, and the use of sedatives to aid in sleeping and reduction of anxiety.
+Other treatments for porphyria include an intake of beta-carotene supplements, removal of blood (phlebotomy), use of chloroquine, and the use of sedatives to aid in sleeping and reduction of anxiety.

 Prevention of Porphyria

-To prevent occurrence of some erythropoietic symptoms, activities that reduce light exposure must be practised; these include staying out of bright sunlight, the wearing of long sleeves and the use of hats or umbrellas.
+To prevent the occurrence of some erythropoietic symptoms, activities that reduce light exposure must be practiced; these include staying out of bright sunlight, the wearing of long sleeves, and the use of hats or umbrellas.
 Also, avoidance of exposure to too much light or radiation during surgery can also be observed.

 Diagnosis of Porphyria

-Other tests which can be done to diagnose porphyria include computed tomography (CT) scans, chest X-ray, and echocardiogram (EKG).
+Other tests that can be done to diagnose porphyria include computed tomography (CT) scans, chest X-ray, and echocardiogram (EKG).